jimyoshida/self-taught-devops/ch3/Timeline.md

 Common Gateway Interface (CGI) is an interface specification that enables web servers to execute an external program, typically to process user requests.
 In 1993, the National Center for Supercomputing Applications (NCSA) team wrote the specification for calling command line executables on the www-talk mailing list.

+In June 1994, the IETF published Berners-Lee's first Request for Comments that acknowledged the existence of URLs and URNs.

 Netscape Navigator was a proprietary web browser, and the original browser of the Netscape line, from versions 1 to 4.08, and 9.x.
 It was the flagship product of the Netscape Communications Corp and was the dominant web browser in terms of usage share in the 1990s.
 Initial release: 15 December 1994